reorx/project_sketch/README.md

 - **requirements.txt**

-  Includes a `click` by default, this is what your package depends on.
+  Includes a `click` by default, this file contains packages your project depends on.

 - **dev-requirements.txt**

-  Includes a `nose` by default, this is what you need in developing environment, but not necessary in production.
+  Includes a `nose` by default, this file contains packages you need in developing environment, which is not necessary in production.

 - **README.md**

   A cute, well formatted `README.md` makes people happy.
-  True heros love `README.rst`.
+  (True heros love `README.rst` :).